nodejs/node/doc/api/n-api.md

 of the given JavaScript Number.
 If the number exceeds the range of the 32 bit integer, then the result is truncated to the equivalent of the bottom 32 bits.
-This can result in a large positive number becoming a negative number if the the value is > 2^31 -1.
+This can result in a large positive number becoming a negative number if the value is > 2^31 -1.

 #### *napi_get_value_int64*
 <!-- YAML